Amazon Prime Day 2022 dates (and first deals) announced

 From that Wednesday, a 60 per cent discount will also be applied to TV shows to rent or buy through Prime Video, including Spider-Man: No Way Home, Last Night in Soho, 9-1-1: Season 4 and Yellowstone: Season 2.

 Been looking for an excuse to jump the Spotify ship or try lossless streaming?
 Four months of Amazon Music Unlimited will be available to new subscribers for free.
-You will be able to make that six months free by purchasing a 'select Amazon Echo device' too.
+You'll be able to make that six months free instead by purchasing a 'select Amazon Echo device', too.

-Amazon US has revealed it will be offering up to 50 per cent off a range of Fire TVs from Toshiba, Insignia, Pioneer, and Amazon, starting with the Insignia 24-inch HD Smart Fire TV for $90 and going up to the Toshiba 75-inch M550-Series 4K UHD Smart Fire TV for $700.
+Amazon US has been slightly looser-lipped on what it will offer, revealing that it will be discounting a range of Fire TVs from Toshiba, Insignia, Pioneer and Amazon by up to 50 per cent – starting with the Insignia 24-inch HD Smart Fire TV for $90, and going up to the Toshiba 75-inch M550-Series 4K Smart Fire TV for $700.

 The special days of deals is a members-only affair, so you will need to be a Prime member to take advantage of the offers.
 Thanks to Amazon's 30-day Prime free trial (opens in new tab), there is always the option for new customers to sign up, bag some discounts, and then cancel your membership.
 Sneaky, perhaps, but all perfectly above board.
 You can sign up at any time from now until the start of the event to ensure your free trial covers the whole Prime Day period.

-From 21st June through 11th July, for every £1 spent on eligible small business products, customers will be in with a chance to win prizes (opens in new tab).
-Hundreds of thousands of Amazon gift cards, for example, will be up for grabs.
+In the UK and US, from 21st June through 11th July, for every £1 / $1 spent on eligible small business products, customers will be in with a chance to win prizes (opens in new tab).
+Amazon says hundreds of thousands of Amazon gift cards will be up for grabs, for starters.

-Amazon Prime Day reliably throws up some of the best prices on TVs, soundbars, headphones, earbuds and general AV gear of the year – sometimes even beating Black Friday – so if you're in need of some new tech or simply can't refuse a bargain when one's presented, make sure to circle those Amazon Prime Day dates in your calendar in big, fat, red ink.
+Amazon Prime Day reliably throws up some of the best prices on TVs, soundbars, wireless headphones, wireless earbuds and general AV gear of the year – sometimes even beating Black Friday – so if you're in need of some new tech or simply can't refuse a bargain when one (or five) is presented, make sure to circle those Amazon Prime Day dates in your calendar in big, fat, red ink.
 The countdown's on...

 When is Amazon Prime Day 2022?